kpingul/shoppingWidget/README.md

 ##Purpose

 The idea is to build an application <b>to serve the users with a very simple shopping experience using AngularJS</b>.
 It was designed to allow users to customize their own personal shopping carts and even allowed to checkout their items and place an order.
-The application tries to show best practices when it comes to: <b>folders structure</b>, </b>using modules, </b></b>organizing navigation</b>, and building <b>a simple interface</b>.
+The application tries to show best practices when it comes to: <b>folders structure</b>, <b>using modules</b>, <b>organizing navigation</b>, and building <b>a simple interface</b>.

 The sample demo can be found <a href="http://kirckpingul.com/shoppingWidget"><b>here</b></a>